paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

      Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-).
      For example, John Lennon could use
      ```
-     johnlennon-policy
+     johnlennon-90day-policy
      ```
    - A **"Zone"** is a logical organizational unit used for managing digital certificates.
      The typical form of a Zone is **AppName\CertificateIssuingTemplateAlias**.
      As you can see this pairing aligns with the "Policy" definition described above.
      Set this value to match your personal details.
-     For example, adopting the `-app` suffix to represent the Appliction and the `-cit` suffix to represent the CIT, John Lennon could use
+     For example, adopting the `-app` suffix to represent the Appliction and the `-90day-cit` suffix to represent the CIT, John Lennon could use
      ```
-     johnlennon-app\johnlennon-cit
+     johnlennon-app\johnlennon-90day-cit
      ```
    - The **"CertificateAuthority"** is expected to match one of the entries displayed at https://ui.venafi.cloud/certificate-issuance/certificate-authorities.
      Leave this setting unchanged, at